-AdaBoost Regressor: AdaBoost (Adaptive Boosting) is a popular technique, it combines multiple weak classifiers to build one strong classifier.
+AdaBoost Regressor: AdaBoost (Adaptive Boosting) is a popular technique, as it combines multiple weak classifiers to build one strong classifier.
 The boosting approach is a class of ensembles of ML algorithms and is described by Schapire (1990).
-Generally, the boosting approach requires a large number of training data, which is not possible for many cases, overcome this issue by using AdaBoost (Freund and Schapire, 1997).
+Generally, the boosting approach requires a large amount of training data, which is not possible for many cases, and one way of mitigating this issue is by using AdaBoost (Freund and Schapire, 1997).
 The main difference of AdaBoosting from most of the other boosting approaches is in computing loss functions using relative error rather than absolute error.
-AdaBoost regressor fitting the data set and adjust the weights according to error rate of the current prediction, and reduces the bias as well as the variance for supervised learning.
+AdaBoost regressor fits the data set and adjusts the weights according to the error rate of the current prediction, and reduces the bias as well as the variance for supervised learning.

 Linear Regression:

 This plot shows the USA monthly anomalies and quantiles for four years using daily PM2.5 values.
-The monthly anomalies in percentage and subtract 100 to set the average value to zero.
-In addition, we estimated the anomaly is positive or negative.
-Using anomalies we estimate the minimum, maximum values, the 25%, 75% quantiles, and the interquartile range for each month of the entire time period, and the resultant plot shown in Figure 2.
-The monthly PM2.5 concentrations are more in 2018 compared with other years.
-The positive anomalies are more observed in August 2018 and negative anomalies are observed in September 2018.
-This indicates before COVID-19 the PM2.5 concentrations little bit higher than the other years, and also PM2.5 values are higher in Eastern USA than in the Western USA (Figure not shown).
+The monthly anomalies are in percent form, so subtract 100 to set the average value to zero.
+In addition, we estimated the anomaly to be positive or negative.
+Using anomalies we estimated the minimum, maximum values, the 25%, 75% quantiles, and the interquartile range for each month of the entire time period, and the resultant plot is shown in Figure 2.
+During 2018, in USA, the highest levels were observed at the inland locations and it declined nearly 20% in the year 2019.
+In the inland areas, are primarliy influenced by the secondary particles secondary particle formation resulting from the oxidation of gaseous precursors (NOx, SOx,and NH3) (South Coast Air Quality Management District, 2017).
+PM2.5 concentrations shows drastic changes during before and pandamic years.
+Before pandamic years the PM2.5 concentrations are are high in spring and summer months and the concentration are high in end of summer (August) and Early fall (September) dusing summer years.
+The monthly PM2.5 concentrations are greatest in 2018 when compared to other years.
+The positive anomalies are observed on a higher frequency in August 2018 whereas negative anomalies are observed more in September 2018.
+This indicates that before COVID-19 the PM2.5 concentrations were a little higher than in other years throught the USA.
+PM2.5 values were also higher in the Eastern USA than in the Western USA (Figure not shown).

 Evaluation Parameters: